maxwellb/okaysql/docs/developer-guide/syntax-reference.rst

 its corresponding topic.

 If the PARTITION BY clause is present, then the resulting stream will have the specified column as its key.
+The `column_name` must be present in the `select_expr`.
 For more information, see :ref:`partition-data-to-enable-joins`.

 For joins, the key of the resulting stream will be the value from the column from the left stream that was used in the join criteria.
 This column will be